kiancchen/Vending-Machine/Sprint2Report.md

   - Report any bugs of current application
   - Determine the content during demo with client
 - Cheng Chen:
-  - What did I do yesterday: refactor the code
+  - What did I do yesterday: Refactor the code and fix bugs
-  - What I will do today: continuos to debug
+  - What I will do today: Continue refactoring and fixing
   - Do I see any obstacles: None at the moment.
 - Yuanqun Wang:
-  - What did I do yesterday: Finished remove product in shopping cart.
+  - What did I do yesterday: Finished removing product in shopping cart.
-  - What I will do today: Working on changing product quantity in shopping cart.
+  - What I will do today: Working on changing the product quantity in shopping cart.
   - Do I see any obstacles: None at the moment.
 - Yufei Zuo:
   - What did I do yesterday: Proofreading the report.
   - What I will do today: Fix bugs in application.
-  - Do I see any obstacles: None at the moment.
+  - Do I see any obstacles: Some features is impossible to implement in current data structure.
 - Zexuan Long:
-  - What did I do yesterday: Finished test for logic.
+  - What did I do yesterday: Wrote tests for the logic part.
-  - What I will do today: Continuous to add tests.
+  - What I will do today: Add more tests.
   - Do I see any obstacles: None at the moment.
 - Songyin Li:
   - What did I do yesterday: Working on demo report
   - What I will do today: Continue working on demo report.
   - Do I see any obstacles: None at the moment.
 - Zehui Lin:
-  - What did I do yesterday: Finished table display of input notes.
+  - What did I do yesterday: A table displaying of received cashes.
-  - What I will do today: Working on table display of changes notes.
+  - What I will do today: A table displaying of cash changes returned to the user.
   - Do I see any obstacles: The table is not display correctly.

 ## Sprint Review

 ### Client Feedback

-Our client is satisfied with output of current sprint, and do not have any comments for current progression.
-The client just asks to continue finishing requirement.
+Our client is satisfied with output of current sprint, and does not have any comments for current progression.
+The client just asks to continue finishing requirements.

 - What has been done?
   - The database that stores products.
-  - The owner and seller can modified amount of cash in machine.
+  - The owner and seller can modified number of cashes in machine.
-  - The user can add, change or remove product from shopping cart.
+  - The user can add, change or remove product from the shopping cart.
-  - The user can purchases the products by cash.
+  - The user can purchase the products by cash.
-  - The machine can display correct change back to user.
+  - The machine can display correct cash changes back to the user.
   - A table of products can display.
-  - A table of shopping cart can display.
+  - A table of the shopping cart can display.
 - What has not been done?
-  - Have not implemented the code structure for `transaction`.
+  - Have not implemented the database for `transaction`.
   - Cannot display shopping history.

 ### Revisited Sprint Backlog

-The tasks have not assigned according to priority, some features cannot be implemented while other task have not completed.
-For example, one of our sprint backlog is to display a table of shopping history, however the backlog of payment by cash has just finished by due day, which makes impossible to finish displaying a table of shopping history.
+The tasks were not assigned according to priority, some features cannot be implemented while some underlying tasks have not been completed.
+For example, one of our sprint backlog is to display a table of shopping history, however the user can't make transactions now, which makes it impossible to display the shopping history.

+Because of the same reason above, some teammates wrote low-quality code such as duplicated code, code in wrong places, which takes us much time to refactor.

-In the next sprint, we need to focus on the order to implement features and aims to finish all the required feature by the due day.
+In the next sprint, we need to focus on the order to implement features and aims to finish all the required features by the due day.

 ## Sprint Retrospective

 - Date: 12th November
 - What went well during the Sprint?
-  - Completed most of tasks on time.
+  - Completed almost all tasks on time.
   - Worked on different features on different branches by different teammate well.
-  - All agile tools and practices were utilized.
+  - All agile tools and practices were utilized well.
-  - The communication among teammate was efficient so that we can adjust our tasks in time during the progress of the development.
+  - The communication among teammates was efficient so that we can adjust our tasks in time during the progress of the development if problems encountered.
 - What can be improved in the future?
   - Prioritize all the tasks at the beginning.
-  - Do not write logic code in GUI window
+  - Complete tasks according the priority strictly.
+  - Avoid low-quality code and improve the readability and maintainability.